hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 (EDN).
 The diagnostic notation extensions include popular features such as embedded CBOR (encoded CBOR data items in byte strings) and comments.
-A simple diagnostic notation extension for CBOR sequences was added in
-{{Section 4.2 of -seq}}.
+A simple diagnostic notation extension that enables representing CBOR sequences was added in {{Section 4.2 of -seq}}.
 As diagnostic notation is not used in the kind of interchange situations where backward compatibility would pose a significant obstacle, there is little point in not using these extensions.